airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Next, we check to see if we\'ve hit our base case (a parameter of 1).
 If so, we jump to the instruction at the label `end_factorial`, where it will be returned.
-It\'s already in EAX which we mentioned earlier is where you put return valuesreturn values.
+It\'s already in _%eax_ which we mentioned earlier is where you put return valuesreturn values.
 That is accomplished by these
 lines: